 In addition to an international performance career, Olga is a dedicated educator.
 Currently she has a very full teaching schedule of private students and holds a faculty position at Saint Andrews Conservatory of Music in Sanford.
 She is a long-standing member of the Orlando Music Club in which her students have frequently been awarded highly sought-after scholarships.

 Daytona Solisti will feature Olga performing Mozart’s Violin Concerto No. 4, KV 218, in her inaugural concert with the orchestra on October 17, 2021.

 Mr. Corporon is a graduate of the University of Miami in Coral Gables, FL, with a degree in cello performance.
 He is a former member of the Miami Bach Society and taught for several years in private and public schools in Miami.
-Mr. Corporon has been the Artistic Director of the Flagler Youth Orchestra from 2021-23.
+Mr. Corporon was the Artistic Director of the Flagler Youth Orchestra from 2021-23.